 Repair when Flushing

-When the toilet is constantly running we must first find out if you have a fill valve issue or a flapper / flush valve issue.
+When your toilet keeps running water or is constantly running, we must first find out if you have a fill valve issue or a flapper/flush valve issue.

 Step 1 – If you have shut off the water supply line, then turn on water and look inside the tank.
 Determine if the water level is rising so high it is draining into the overflow pipe.
 If the answer is yes then follow the steps for cleaning the fill valve.